mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

     config=new_config,
 )
 print(response["messages"][-1].content)
-# Output: "You've told me that you prefer dark mode."
+# Output: "Based on my memory search, I can see that you've previously indicated a preference for dark display mode..."
 ```

 This example demonstrates memory persistence across conversations and thread isolation between users.
 The agent stores the user's dark mode preference in one thread but cannot access it from another thread.